vmantrip762000/vmantrip762000-vmantrip762000.github.io/projects/employee.md

 }
 ```

-You can learn more about the source code of employee log book CLI in my GitHub repository at [Simple Arithmetic Calculator](https://github.com/vmantrip762000/arithematic-calculator).
+You can learn more about the source code of employee log book CLI in my GitHub repository at [Employee Log Book application](https://github.com/vmantrip762000/Springboot-management-application).